afishman/HidingTheSquid/README.md

 - Type II Behaviour https://www.youtube.com/watch?v=H5wG2jPh2cE
 - Type III Behaviour https://www.youtube.com/watch?v=nWg-Lu5Xzm8

-This was the first non-tiny MATLAB project I have ever done... and I didn't enjoy the way they implemented OOP here so much.
+This was the first non-tiny MATLAB project I have ever done... and I didn't enjoy the way they implemented OOP.
 The lack of package management also makes it hard to grow projects.
 Also its proprietary-ness makes this code less accessible for many people.
 In the future I'd like to make these things more accesible :)

 ------------
 Performing simulations: